Spatial Computing Opportunities in Biomedical Decision Support: The Atlas-EHR Vision: Background Emerging Spatial Data from Inner Space

-Developing research in this field highlights the need for an automated process to analyze the complex spatial relationships among different cellular subsets and functional states within the tumor microenvironment (TME) in the context of ICI therapy.
-Furthermore, it is clinically crucial to examine the importance of cell species along with their functional status in a spatially informed manner due to the clinical implications of interactions in close spatial proximity.
-For example, the impact of one type of immune cell (e.g., cytotoxic T lymphocytes (CTLs)) on nearby cancer cells may be affected by other immune cells (e.g., T regulatory cells).
-Therefore, in designing a mathematical representation of the arrangements of cells, it is imperative to account for direct spatial contact, which is necessary for biochemical interactions among tumor and immune cells.
-Many other malignancies where immune therapy exhibits clinical benefit (e.g., lung, breast, and prostate cancers) could similarly benefit from a spatially informed analysis to reveal new insights.
+Developing research in this field highlights the need for an automated process to analyze the complex spatial relationships among different cellular subsets and functional states within the tumor microenvironment (TME) in the context of immune checkpoint inhibitor (ICI) therapy\cite{maus2022resolving, hoch2022multiplexed}.
+Furthermore, it is clinically crucial to examine the importance of cell species along with their functional status in a spatially informed manner, due to the clinical implications of interactions in close spatial proximity.
+Analyzing such spatial interactions helps generate new hypotheses towards discovering disease therapeutics (e.g., immunotherapies for cancer treatment) and could be used in applications such as medical pathology, biomedical research, and microbial ecology.
+This gives rise to multiple challenges, such as multi-category point patterns, which are heterogeneous and form complicated structural and higher-order spatial interactions.
+In addition, this can also result in an exponential number of category subsets, which may vary in the strength of their spatial interactions.
+The proposed Atlas-EHR envisions handling such spatial heterogeneity for both global and local frames of reference and further provides GPU capability to speed up analysis of exponential multi-categorical relationships while preserving spatial interpretability for oncologists.